suhock/php-dependency-injection/README.md

 ```

 In the above example, the required type, `HttpClient` is known before runtime
 and can be requested directly by the constructor.
 This change will make
-`MyClass`'s actual dependencies much clearer and thereby make testing and
+`MyClass`'s actual dependencies much clearer thereby making testing and
-refactoring it far easier.
+refactoring far easier.

 ```php
 /* Do this instead! */